oroinc/platform/src/Oro/Bundle/UIBundle/Resources/doc/reference/client-side/api-accessor.md

 ## ApiAccessor
 Abstraction of api access point.
 This class is designed to create from server configuration.

-#### Sample usage of api_accessor with full options provided.
+#### Sample usage of api_accessor with a full set of options provided.
-Example configuration is provided on server:
+Example of configuration provided on the server:
 ``` yml
 save_api_accessor:
     route: orocrm_opportunity_task_update # for example this route uses following mask